AdobeDocs/experience-manager-64.it-IT/help/sites-developing/designer.md

 ---
 title: Progettazioni e designer
-seo-title: Progettazioni e designer
+seo-title: Designs and the Designer
 description: Sarà necessario creare una progettazione per il sito web e in AEM è possibile farlo utilizzando Designer
-seo-description: Sarà necessario creare una progettazione per il sito web e in AEM è possibile farlo utilizzando Designer
+seo-description: You will need to create a design for your website and in AEM, you do so by using the Designer
 uuid: b880ab49-8bea-4925-9b7b-e911ebda14ee
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.4/SITES